UPDATE: INSTAGRAM CHALLENGE FOR UNDERGRADUATE STUDENTS, MORE ON FKP INSTAGRAM ACCOUNT @forum.pembangunan

 President, IRSA

-08:50 – 10:20 Hendra Esmara Lecture by Arief Anshory Yusuf.
-Seventy years of the Kuznets Curve: education as a facilitator of structural transformation or a driver of inequality?
+08:50 – 10:20 Hendra Esmara Lecture by Arief Anshory Yusuf ((Universitas Padjadjaran and Dewan Ekonomi Nasional)): Seventy years of the Kuznets Curve: is education a facilitator of structural transformation or a driver of inequality?

 Q&A (30 minutes)